 Information on admission

-To be able to study the Chemical Process Engineering/Process Technology master’s degree programme at Nuremberg Tech, you must meet the following requirements:
+To be admitted to the master's degree programme in Chemical Process Engineering and Process Technology, you must meet the following requirements:

 For applicants with at least two years of post-bachelor’s work experience, your bachelor’s degree grade must be 3.0 or higher, or you must have graduated in the top 65% of your bachelor’s degree cohort.

-The language of instruction in this degree programme is German.
-Applicants with a different native language who do not hold a German bachelor’s degree and have not completed a German-language education at a higher education institution must provide one of the following certificates:
+Instruction in this degree programme is conducted in German.
+Applicants who are native speakers of a language other than German, who do not have bachelor’s degree from a German educational institution, and who have not completed German-language vocational or professional training at secondary school must provide one of the following certificates as documentation of their German proficiency:

 Student Counseling Service